realabdu/GDSC-docker/README.md

 ```
 you can navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) and confirm that your app is running.

-now we need to create a  requirements.txt , which is a  file that lists all of the modules needed for the Django project to work. and write this in it
+now we need to create a  requirements.txt , which is a  file that lists all of the modules needed for the Django project to work. and write this in it ( it should at the same direcotry as manage.py)
 ```
  Django==3.2.8
  ```